pandas-dev/pandas/CONTRIBUTING.md

     - If your code changes are intermixed with style fixes, they are harder to review before merging.
 Keep style fixes in separate commits.
     - it's fine to clean-up a little around an area you just worked on.
+    - Generally its a BAD idea to PEP8 on documentation.

     Having said that, if you still feel a PEP8 storm is in order, go for it.